bdoze90/CasperOffTarget/README.md

 	* In Linker->Input add `C:\Path\To\sqlite\sqlite3.lib;` in "Additonaly Dependencies
 	* Make sure when you add these paths that there are ';' seperating all paths/object in the line.
 6. For debugging, make sure Debug and x86 are selected before running
+	* If debugging, make sure you set the debugging command arguments.
+See "How to run OT" below.
 7. For compiling, make sure Release and x86 are selected before running

+# **How to run OT**